1980s

 1988

 OMA was commissioned to develop an urban design plan for 'De Uithof'.
+The team that was formed consisted of Rem Koolhaas, Xaveer de Geyter, Willem-Jan Neutelings and Art Zaaijer.
 Architect and urban developer Art Zaaijer introduced awareness on two main qualities for the area: the strength of the old underlying park meadow landscape and the remains of the orthogonal grid of the original planning by Van der Steur.
-The one-liner would become 'cross or diagonal is old and straight is new'.
+The oneliner would become 'cross or diagonal is old and straight is new'.
 Both qualities needed re-enforcement according to the principles of the new plan, which meant that the underlying landscape should be kept intact and where necessary reconstructed and that the built areas were to adhere strictly to the orthogonal orientation.
 Within the strict border of the 'clusters' all building and paving is allowed for.
 The city of Utrecht was happy to accept the plan as the underlying structure for a new formal planning document that were to replace the disputed one.
-OMA, Art Zaaijer, was appointed supervising urban developer and has held this position, until 2020, though no longer connected to the bureau of Koolhaas.
+OMA, Art Zaaijer, was appointed supervising urban developer and has held this position, until 2020, though then no longer connected to the bureau of Koolhaas.
 He started his own architectural firm.

 © Copyright 2021-2024 @ruut.
 All Rights Reserved.